Make the most of your new Android with one of the best cell phones plans

 3. How is your coverage?

 AT&T, T-Mobile, Verizon, and UScellular all build and maintain their own towers in the areas where they have coverage.
-The main three: AT&T, T-Mobile, and Verizon, have solid coverage nationwide with roaming agreements in place where they have holes.
-UScellular maintains the smallest network of the four with nationwide coverage provided by roaming partners.
+The main three: AT&T, T-Mobile, and Verizon have solid coverage nationwide with roaming agreements in place where they have holes.
+UScellular maintains the smallest network of the four, with nationwide coverage provided by roaming partners.
 For the best possible experience, you want to be sure that your carrier has direct coverage in your area.

 AT&T, T-Mobile, and Verizon all have some level of coverage in just about every major urban or suburban area.
 If you're looking for 5G coverage, things are a bit less even.
 While T-Mobile has the biggest 5G network by far, the other carriers are hard at work trying to catch up.
-Still, if you want to make the most of 5G today, T-Mobile is your best bet whether you're using the primary postpaid service or an MVNO like Mint Mobile.
+Still, if you want to make the most of 5G today, T-Mobile is your best bet whether you're using the primary postpaid service or a service like Mint Mobile.

 4. Do you need hotspot data?

 Most smartphones are capable of sharing their mobile data connections as a Wi-Fi hotspot.
 This feature is great for getting other devices online, like a tablet or Chromebook.
-Hotspots can work one of two ways, with the first sharing your standard mobile data with your other devices.
-This is nice because you don't have to worry about managing a second pool of data but will eat into the data you need for phone usage.
+Hotspots can work in one of two ways, with the first sharing your standard mobile data with your other devices.
+This is nice because you don't have to worry about managing a second data pool, but it will eat into the data you need for phone usage.
 This is common on the cheapest data plans such as Mint Mobile's 4GB, 10GB, or 15GB plans.

 The second way is with dedicated hotspot data.
-Most unlimited plans will use an approach like this with unlimited data on your phone but a smaller amount for devices connected through the hotspot.
+Most unlimited plans will use this approach with unlimited data on your phone but a smaller amount for devices connected through the hotspot.
 Verizon Wireless, for example, includes 15GB of high-speed hotspot data with its Play More Unlimited plan.
 Some carriers offer unlimited hotspot data with a significant speed cap.
-Visible offers unlimited hotspot data though you'll only ever see a max of 5Mbps.
+Visible, for instance, offers unlimited hotspot data though you'll only ever see a max of 5Mbps.

 5. Do you need international features?